SB2DD/Ctrl-Q/README.md

 (Basically, it forces the "ctrl" key to be used when dropping a stack of item instead of "cmd" on MacOS)

+**((It also fixes a bug on all platforms for Java edition that restricted users from dropping items sequentially in non-player inventories :wink:))**

 PS: The mod was originally made and tested in 1.16.4 and 1.16.5.
 I think there'll be an error if you go under these versions, so don't do it.
+Currently, it is always tested on the latest version on the game, and it will work for 1.17.1+.
+(Other versions than latest aren't really tested, sorry.
+But it should work!)